davkk/masters-thesis/typst/main.typ

 == Correlation functions for pions

-Corrections on pion+ pion+ pair (@fig:data-pi-pi) seem to slightly lower the correlation peak at $Delta phi = 0$ (same jet effects) up to 2%.
-They also increase the effects from momentum conservation at $Delta phi > 2$ by less than 2%.
+Corrections on pion+ pion+ pair (@fig:data-pi-pi) seem to slightly lower the correlation peak at #box[$Delta phi = 0$] (same jet effects) up to 2%.
+They also increase the effects from momentum conservation at #box[$Delta phi > 2$] by less than 2%.
 For the $Delta eta$ projection, the corrections do not affect the function shape too much, with visible differences in the ranges $|Delta eta| > 0.7$, where the deviations reach 2%.

 #figure(
   pdf("../data/LHC22o_pass7_minBias_small/pi-pi/data_correction.pdf"),
   caption: [
-    Data in 1D and 2D for pion+ pion+ from real data ($p p$ collisions).
+    Correlation function projections with corrections in 1D and 2D for pion+ pion+ from real data ($p p$ collisions).
   ],
 ) <fig:data-pi-pi>